acsalu/JGIDigiTiki/Progress_Tracker.md

 ### Version 0.3.4

 ## Questions:
-1. EndFollow button doesn't end it.
-All follows show up in Continue Follow screen.
-EndTime is not being recorded.
 2. There is now a Null option for Certainty.
 Is this what you asked for?
 Or did you want me to make Certainty null when the [] option was selected for a chimp?

 ## Solved Bugs